A Simple Method for Predicting Covariance Matrices of Financial Returns: Some common covariance predictors

+In the next chapters we discuss some extensions of and variations on our method, including realized covariance prediction (chapter~\ref{c-realized-cov}), handling large universes via factor models (chapter~\ref{c-large-universes}), obtaining smooth covariance estimates (chapter~\ref{c-smooth}), and using our covariance model to generate simulated returns (chapter~\ref{c-generative}).

-\section{Some common covariance predictors}
+\chapter{Some common covariance predictors}

-In this section we review some common covariance predictors, ranging from simple to complex, with the goal of giving context and fixing our notation.
+In this chapter we review some common covariance predictors, ranging from simple to complex, with the goal of giving context and fixing our notation.
 To simplify some formulas, we take $r_\tau=0$ for $\tau \leq 0$.

-\subsection{Rolling window}
+\section{Rolling window}

 The rolling window predictor with window length or memory $M$ is the average of the last $M \geq n$ outer products,

 where $\alpha_t = 1/\min\{t-1,M\}$ is the normalization constant.
 The rolling window predictor can be evaluated via the recursion